FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

 # FieldtypeLeafletLeafletMapMarker Module for ProcessWire

 This is a port of the Map Marker Fieldtype by Ryan Cramer.
 Instead of Google maps it uses Leaflet maps.
-Google maps geocoding is still used for geocoding default lat/lng values.
+Google maps geocoding is still used for geocoding default lat/lng values under field settings.

+For geocoding on page editing the module uses Per Liedmans [leaflet-control-geocoder] (https://github.com/perliedman/leaflet-control-geocoder)

 This Fieldtype for ProcessWire holds an address or location name, and automatically geocodes the address to latitude/longitude using Leaflet Maps API.
 The resulting